Who's Who on the Website Team

 Framlingham has had a junior school for most of its history; since 1948 the Junior school has been at Brandeston Hall, about four miles from the College.

-Below, a view of the College from it's front lawn.
+Below, a view of the College from the front lawn.

 For more information on the school, click on the following link to visit the school's web pages.